HolisticCoders/shelob/design_document.md

 1. Built in nodes, which are compiled nodes written in rust, with Shelob's API
 2. Compound Nodes: These are actually Shelob graphs that contain other nodes.
 Evaluating a compound node actually evaluates its inner graph.
 It would be cool to be able to add a forward graph compound inside a push/pull graph and vice versa but that might be complex?
 To be discussed.

+I'd like to discuss if we need to have a difference between function nodes and data nodes.
+For example:

+- A Multiply node would be a function that takes two values and returns another one.
+- A Shape node would just store vertex data
+- A transform would sit kind of in the middle? or maybe just straight un be a function node that evaluates its local/world matrix

 ### Attributes